fbpixelDouble IUI vs Single IUI: What’s Right for You? | Thomson Medical

 There are several reasons why an IUI cycle may not lead to pregnancy:

-It's common for multiple IUI cycles to be necessary before achieving success, as each attempt offers only a modest chance per cycle.
+It's common for multiple IUI cycles to be necessary before pregnancy occurs, as each attempt offers only a modest chance per cycle.

 Does IUI increase the chance of twins?